Distribution of the time to explosion for one-dimensional diffusions: Introduction and summary

 \section{Introduction and summary}

 Precise conditions for whether or not a one-dimensional diffusion process explodes in finite time have been developed, most notably by William Feller.
-To the best of our knowledge, and rather surprisingly, the distribution of the explosion time has rarely -- if at all -- been the subject of investigation.
-With this work we hope to help close this gap or, at the very least, to narrow it.
+To the best of our knowledge, and rather surprisingly, the distribution of the explosion time has rarely -- if at all -- been the subject of investigation (a notable exception is the appendix in \citet{Elworthy2010}, particularly its Theorem~9.1.3(ii)).
+With the present work we hope to help close this gap or, at the very least, to narrow it.

-We start by introducing the framework of this paper and by discussing the Feller test in Section~\ref{S:essentials}.
-Then, in Section~\ref{S transformation}, we recall and generalize a result of \citet{McKean_1969} that associates the distribution of an explosion time to the expectation of a related nonnegative local martingale.
-This approach can be considered a transformation of the probability measure.
-We also discuss a transformation of space, based on the ideas of \citet{Lamperti1964}, \citet{Doss1977} and \citet{Sussmann1978}.

-We study analytic properties of the distribution function in Section~\ref{S:analytic}, and derive alternative characterizations of Feller's criterion for explosions.
-In particular, we characterize the tail $ \Prob_\xi (S>t)$ of the probability distribution function of the time-to-explosion $\,S$, viewed as a function of time $\,t\,$ and starting position $ \xi$, as the smallest nonnegative solution of an appropriate partial differential equation of parabolic type.
-Finally, in Section~\ref{S:examples} we provide several examples, to which we apply the methodologies of Sections~\ref{S transformation} and ~\ref{S:analytic}.
+In Section~\ref{S:essentials}, we recall relevant facts of the theory of one-dimensional diffusions.
+In Section~\ref{S transformation}, we recall and generalize a result of \citet{McKean_1969} that associates the distribution of the explosion time to the expectation of a related nonnegative local martingale.
+In Section~\ref{S:analytic}, we study analytic properties of the distribution function such as continuity, strict positivity, and full support.
+In Section~\ref{S:DE}, we characterize the tail $ (t, \xi) \longmapsto \Prob_\xi (S>t)$ of the probability distribution function of the time-to-explosion $S$, viewed as a function of time $\,t\,$ and starting position $ \xi$, as the smallest nonnegative solution of an appropriate partial differential equation of parabolic type.
+We also derive a similar characterization for the Laplace transform of this tail probability distribution function in terms of an ordinary differential equation, and present alternative characterizations of Feller's criterion for explosions.
+In Section~\ref{S:examples}, we provide several examples to illustrate the methodologies developed in Sections~\ref{S transformation}--\ref{S:DE}.
+In Appendices~\ref{FT} and \ref{Doss}, we recall some useful facts regarding the Feller test and the Lamperti transformation.
+Finally, in Appendix~\ref{A:uniqueness}, we provide a technical uniqueness result for stopped diffusions in natural scale.

-Although there does not seem to be much work on the distribution of the time to explosion, there exists a huge literature on the computation of first-passage times by diffusions.
+Although not much work seems to exist on the distribution of the time to explosion, there is a huge literature on the computation of first-passage times by diffusions.
 We refer to \citet{Pitman_Yor_2003} and Section~2 in \citet{Going_Yor} for several pointers to this literature.
+If a boundary is \emph{regular}, the diffusion can be extended beyond that boundary and the time to explosion can be represented as a first-passage time for a regular diffusion; however, for an \emph{exit} boundary such an extension is not possible (one-dimensional diffusions cannot explode at {\it natural} or {\it entrance} boundaries).
+We refer the reader to Section~16.7 in \citet{Breiman1992} for a classification of boundary behavior for one-dimensional diffusions.